plurid/state-share-image/README.md

 ### Proposal

-The `State Share Image` proposes to encode the state of the application, the `JavaScript Object` into an image.
-This image could then be saved as a bookmark, copy-pasted to others, and so forth.
+The `State Share Image` proposes to encode the state of the application, the `JavaScript Object`, into an image.
+This image could then be saved as a bookmark, copy-pasted to other users, and so forth.

-An application could use the default base image, or it's own logo/favicon, pass it together with the `state` object to `shareStateImage` function, and retrieve the new image.
+An application could use the default base image, or it's own logo/favicon, pass it together with the `state` object to the `shareStateImage` function, and retrieve the new slightly modified image.

 The image could be displayed on the URL bar, or somewhere in the application.